hamzeh-pourshabanan/Box-Bike/README.md

 - Utilize Mapbox APIs to provide geolocation services, route calculations, and more.
 - Showcase best practices for efficient map rendering and handling user interactions.

+## Getting Started

+To get started with Box Biker and integrate Mapbox into your Android app, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-username/box-biker.git`
+2. Open the project in Android Studio.
+3. Sign up for a Mapbox account and obtain your API key.
+4. Replace `MAPBOX_DOWNLOADS_TOKEN` in the `gradle.properties` file with your actual Mapbox API key.
+5. Build and run the app on an emulator or physical device.